- Explain that energy flows because usable energy is always lost as heat in biological processes, while matter cycles because matter is conserved.

 While energy is transferred very inefficiently up a food chain, chemical toxins in the eaten organisms are incorporated into the consumer.
 Consumers eat many prey and retain all the toxins in those prey, accumulating higher toxin concentrations with each trophic position, a phenomenon called biomagnification (also called bioaccumulation).

 While the energy pyramid for any ecosystem always narrows as the trophic levels increase (see Biomass and Energy figure below), the biomass pyramid can sometimes invert if the population ecology of the producers includes rapid generation times and little investment in building a physical body.
 For example, a single-celled aquatic algal species potentially reproduces every day, while a whale species cannot breed for several years after birth.
-Contrast that marine system with a terrestrial system such as Silver Springs, Florida (see figure) where plant tissue includes tree bark and roots from which many primary consumers cannot gain energy.
+Contrast that marine system with an aquatic system such as Silver Springs, Florida (see figure) where plant tissue includes grasses with lignin (an indigestible plant polymer) and roots from which many primary consumers cannot gain energy.

 What happens to a protein molecule in a plant seed that the squirrel consumes?
 Energy flows but matter cycles, meaning that matter is not lost the way that energy can leave the system as heat.
 Instead, matter is retained in some form in the ecosystem.
 Matter is stored in compartments such as carbon stored in rock, plants, the ocean, and the atmosphere, while the movement of matter between compartments is called flux.
 Carbon fluxes because of respiration, photosynthesis, decomposition, and burning.In the diagram above, carbon moves around when living (carbon-based) organisms eat or die.
 Carbon cycles quickly through individual organisms, but cycles very slowly through the environment.
 In fact, carbon in rock, which is the largest carbon compartment on earth, often stays in the rock for millennia.
 Because the carbon in rock is unavailable for use, buried deep in the earth, rock is called a “carbon sink.”
 Until recently, scientists could not account for all of the carbon that should be on earth.
 Current evidence shows that more carbon is tied up in tropical forests than we had previously realized.
 So, tropical forests are the missing “carbon sink.”
 Tropical forests are being removed at a high rate to grow more lucrative if short term crops; tropical deforestation could add an additional disruption to the carbon cycle.